Working in a Bilingual Environment in Japan

 Learning Another Language

 No matter where you are on your journey, just starting out learning another language or having spoken one from birth, getting better in another language is a constant goal and can be easier through practice.
-If you are interested in another language, and you are good enough to have a basic conversation, you can take the next step and look for work in a bilingual environment.
+If you are interested in another language, and you are good enough to have a conversation, you can take the next step and look for work in a bilingual environment.
 If you’re second language isn’t ready yet, you can search out ways to practice by participating in classes, groups or events that challenge you in Japanese or English.

 Tools to Learn